 50. Care Package

 From candy to a pair of fuzzy socks, there are a few things that can come together to make the ultimate care package for your BFF.
 “It shows that someone cares enough to pay attention to what you like.
 Some things don’t have to about their monetary value,” said Villanova University junior Catherine Vivenzio.
 Ask them for some things they need and wish they had handy.
-Then, find a box they can stash under their bed or in their desk drawer.
+Then, find a gift box they can stash under their bed or in their desk drawer.

-51. Homemade pillow
+51. Homemade Pillow

 It may seem complicated, but it is the definition of a gift made with love.
 “You just know there was a lot of care into it.
 Picking out the fabric, deciding what kind of pillow I’d like, it’s a really nice gesture,” said St. John’s University junior Madeline Bradford.
 Also, who doesn’t love pillows?
 Your BFF may even have enough but they’ll be reluctant to turn down your hard work.